nickyiliwang0000/h/programming-fundamentals/intro-to-programming.md

 ### Think like a computer

 As with learning a new spoken language, the best way to learn programming is real-world practice with a native speaker.
-To do this effectively, it helps to **think like a computer**.
-Human spoken language has rhyme, tone, irony, humour, homophones, and onomatopoeia to convey meaning; most programming languages do not.
-So we have to be much more explicit in programming than in English; we have to break instructions into very small steps when speaking a computer's language.
+To do this in programming, it helps to **think like a computer**.
+Human spoken language has rhyme, tone, irony, humour, homophony, and onomatopoeia to convey meaning; most programming languages do not.
+So, we have to be much more explicit in programming than in English; we have to break instructions into very small steps when speaking a computer's language.

 Imagine that an alien of average human intelligence but with **very basic English vocabulary** has landed in the classroom.
 How would you give this alien instructions for getting to the washrooms?
 Tell them it's "just down the hall"?
 What if they don't know what "hall" means?
 We'll have to be more specific.
 What are all the little steps that are involved in getting to the washroom?